compiler-explorer/compiler-explorer/docs/WindowsNative.md

 Now point your favorite web browser at http://localhost:10240 and you should be done!

-You only have to run `yarn install` the first time;
+You only have to run `npm install` the first time;
-every time after that, you should just be able to run `yarn start`.
+every time after that, you should just be able to run `npm start`.

 ### Setting up binary mode and execution